kevinveenbirkenbach/cymais/roles/client-browser/README.md

 ## Overview

-The **pc-browsers** role orchestrates the deployment of two specialized roles: **pc-browser-chromium** and **pc-browser-firefox**.
+The **client-browser** role orchestrates the deployment of two specialized roles: **client-browser-chromium** and **client-browser-firefox**.
 By executing both roles, it provides a unified solution for browser management, making it easier to maintain a secure and consistent browsing environment across your systems.

 ## Purpose